citp/privacy-policy-historical/m/mp/mp3/mp3ninja.com.md

-> *The following text is extracted and transformed from the mp3ninja.com privacy policy that was archived on 2007-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070618084548id_/http%3A//www.mp3ninja.com/index/faq/category3/6) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mp3ninja.com privacy policy that was archived on 2007-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071212043959id_/http%3A//www.mp3ninja.com/index/faq/category3/6) for the most accurate reproduction.*

-# Download Mp3 You Have Dreamed Of.
-Nice mp3 download collection.
-Legal, secure mp3 service.
-Ordered mp3 content with search.
+# Download MP3 Hits, Download Free MP3s and Legal MP3 Music, Full MP3 Albums Downloads - mp3ninja.com

 **We take your privacy seriously.**